Where is University Compliance located?

 - Assistance with accessing and navigating campus and local health and mental health services, and counseling.

 The University cannot guarantee confidentiality.
-If the reporting party wants to report a discriminatory or harassing incident but remain confidential, the University encourages individuals to report such concerns to ETSU’s Counseling Center
+If you wish to discuss a discriminatory or harassing incident in confidence, the University encourages individuals to report such concerns to ETSU’s Counseling Center

 Who can I contact to report an incident of discrimination or harassment?

-You can report directly to the Office of University Compliance by filling out a Report and sending an email to email@example.com.
-If you are reporting sexual misconduct, you may also email firstname.lastname@example.org.
-The Compliance Officer/Title IX Coordinator will be in touch shortly.
+You can report directly to the Office of University Compliance by submitting an online Report or sending an email to firstname.lastname@example.org.
+If you are reporting sexual misconduct, you may also email email@example.com.
+The Compliance Officer/Title IX Coordinator contact you promptly.

-How can faculty help inform students about about reporting misconduct?
+How can faculty help inform students about reporting misconduct?

-The Office of Compliance recommends faculty link students to ETSU's Syllabus Statement Regarding Harassment, Discrimination, and Reporting.
+The Office of Compliance recommends faculty share with students the ETSU Syllabus Statement Regarding Harassment, Discrimination, and Reporting.

 What happens after an employee makes a complaint against another employee?